lineklemensen/PRJ3/docs/appendices/Acceptance test specifcation.md

     \hline
     \textbf{No.} & \textbf{Action} & \textbf{Expected result} & \textbf{Actual result} & \textbf{(OK/FAIL)}\\
     \hline
-    \textbf{1} & Place the car indoors on a dry and flat surface & The car is in position & - & - \\
+    \textbf{1} & Place the car indoors on a dry and flat surface & The car is in position on the appropriate surface & The car is in position on the appropriate surface & OK \\
     \hline
-    \textbf{2} & Execute a route & The car is able to drive on the surface & - & - \\
+    \textbf{2} & Execute a route & The car is able to drive on the surface & The car is able to drive without issues & OK \\
     \hline
 \end{tabularx}
 \caption{Acceptance test - Nonfunctional Requirements - + 1}